Great Bustard

 Habits and Lifestyle

-These birds are diurnal, and, among vertebrates, have one of the greatest differences in size between the sexes.
-For this reason, males and females live in separate groups for almost the whole year, except during the mating season.
-This size difference also affects food requirements as well as breeding, dispersal and migratory behaviors.
-Females tend to flock together with individuals who are related.
-They are more philopatric and gregarious than males, and will often remain at their natal area for their entire life.
+Great bustards are diurnal birds.
+Since males and females of this species differ in size, for this reason, they live in separate groups for almost the whole year, except during the mating season.
+This size difference also affects food requirements as well as breeding, dispersal, and migratory behaviors.
+Females usually flock together with individuals who are related.
+They are more philopatric and gregarious than males, and will often remain in their natal area for their entire life.
 In winter, males establish a group hierarchy, engaging in violent, prolonged fights, stabbing the head and neck of other males, sometimes causing serious injury, behavior which is typical of bustards.
-Some populations of Great bustards are migratory, gathering at pre-migratory sites in great numbers in order to collectively move to winter grounds.
+Great bustards have a stately slow walk but tend to run when disturbed rather than fly.
+Running speeds have not been measured but adult females have been known to outrun Red foxes, which can reach a trotting speed of 48 km/h (30 mph).
+These birds are also strong fliers and reach speeds of 48 km/h (30 mph) to 98 km/h (60 miles/hr) during migration.
+Those populations of Great bustards that are migratory gather at pre-migratory sites in great numbers in order to collectively move to winter grounds.
+These birds are usually silent but may make deep grunts when angered or alarmed.
+An adult male when displaying may produce booming, grunting, and raucous sounds.
+Females may make some guttural calls when at the nest, while brooded young when communicating with their mothers make a soft, trilling call.

 Seasonal behavior